eth-cscs/DLA-interface/INSTALL.md

 - `LAPACK_LIBRARY` (for both BLAS and LAPACK)
 - `SCALAPACK_LIBRARY`

-It must be highlighted that if you want to use the compiler implicit implementation, you have to pass an empty string for the variable.

 ## Parsec/DPlasma

 `PARSEC_DIR` has to point to the directory where `ParsecConfig.cmake` is,